Who said, "Caribbean cruise savings?" Can you really save on your Caribbean cruise? Yes, you can!

 My opinion is that, since I will only sleep in the cabin for a few hours per day, why spend extra money?
 I see outside most of time when I am on an open deck or we are on land somewhere.

-Of course, the choice is yours.
+The choice is yours.
 But, choosing 1 or 2 inside cabins for your family will add to your Caribbean cruise savings.

 Please note too that the prices of inside cabins - and all cabins - vary depending on which deck each is.
 Cabins on higher decks tend to cost more.
 Choose wisely.